About Greenways for Nashville

 Nashville’s greenways initiative began in 1991, when Mayor Phil Bredesen and the Metro Council created the Greenways Commission as a division of Metro Parks to plan and develop a greenway system of trails and open spaces throughout Davidson County.
 Members of the Commission and Nashville citizens established Greenways for Nashville in 1994 to give the general public a way to support development of the greenways system.

-GFN Board of Directors
+GfN Board of Directors

-|Berry Brooks, First Farmers and Merchants Bank||Martha Cooper, Community Volunteer|
+|Berry Brooks, Treasurer, First Farmers and Merchants Bank||Natasha Deane, Community Volunteer|

 |Phil Ponder, Former Metro Council Member||Ann Roberts, Community Volunteer|

-|Charles Sueing, Sueing Insurance Agency||Ann Tidwell, Vice-President, Community Volunteer|
+|Charles Sueing, Greenways and Open Space Commission||Ann Tidwell, Vice-President, Community Volunteer|

-|Jennifer Westerholm, Secretary, Urban Green Lab||Lyndsay Wilkinson, Youth Villages|
+|Jennifer Westerholm, Secretary, Division of Sustainability||Lyndsay Wilkinson, Youth Villages|

-Metro Parks and Recreation
+Monique Odom, Director Metro Parks and Recreation